The End of Stapleton International Airport Spurred the Beginning of The Foundation

 In 1995 the city formally adopted the SRF’s plan which was bound in recycled green cover stock, and soon earned the nickname “The Green Book.”
 The Green Book was alternately called visionary and unrealistic.

 But the vision led to a much better reality.
-Today Stapleton’s 4,700 acres is home to 27,000 people living in homes and apartments for every income level, thousands of jobs and new businesses, some of the city’s highest performing schools, acclaimed parks and open space, innovative sustainability and health and wellness programs that connect new and old communities.
+Today the former airport site is called Central Park.
+It has 4,700 acres is home to 30,000 people living in homes and apartments for every income level, thousands of jobs and new businesses, some of the city’s highest performing schools, acclaimed parks and open space, innovative sustainability and health and wellness programs that connect new and old communities.

-As the Green Book predicted over two decades ago, Stapleton has become “a model for addressing the economic and social needs of people while respecting the natural world.”
+As the Green Book predicted over two decades ago, Stapleton (now Central Park) has become “a model for addressing the economic and social needs of people while respecting the natural world.”

 Of course, it’s not perfect.
 Much remains to be done.
 And that’s where the Foundation for Sustainable Urban Communities is hard at work today.